 Data can be passed down to a production about to be generated, and generated productions can return data to the non-terminals that triggered their generation.
 Passing data to a production is similar to a task call, and uses the same syntax.
-Returning data from a production requires that a type be declared for the production, which uses the same syntax as a variable declaration.
+Returning data from a production requires that a type be declared for the production, which uses syntax similar to a function declaration.